A - Z Guidance

 - Ensuring that the work achieves its stated outcomes

-Applications from partnerships must also meet our Minimum Standards for grantmaking.
+The lead partner must meet our Minimum Standards for Grantmaking.

-A partnership agreement should be in place before you apply, and you’ll be asked to summarise this in your application.
+A partnership agreement must be in place before you apply, and you will be asked to summarise this in your application.

 Payment of Governing Body Members